Congenital Heart Disease

 Corresponding author: Name, address, email address, telephone and fax numbers.
 (Corresponding author should take responsibility for communicating with all other authors and getting their approval for the final version to be published.
 During online submission corresponding authors can nominate an individual, who may or may not be an author, to assist them with administration of the publication process.)

 Abstracts and Keywords

 The abstract, on the page following the title page, is required for all papers except a Letter to the Editor and must be 300 words or less.
-The abstracts for Case Reports, Reviews, and Commentaries should be unstructured.
+The abstracts for Reviews and Commentaries should be unstructured.
 All other articles requiring an abstract should submit a structured abstract using the following headings, as appropriate: Objective, Design, Setting, Patients, Interventions, Outcome Measures, Results, and Conclusions (JAMA 1992;267:42–44).
 Up to six key words suitable for indexing must be provided with the abstract.